Georgia Grand Tour

 Itinerary

-Day 1 — Welcome to Tbilisi
+Day 1 — Welcome to Tbilisi – Start Your Georgia Tour

 Route: Tbilisi

-Activities: Sightseeing | 3 hours , City Walking | 3 hours 30 minutes
+Activities: City Walking | 3 hours 30 minutes , Sightseeing | 3 hours

 Accommodation: Included Old Meidan Tbilisi by Urban Hotels * Or similar | Hotel | Comfortable accommodation, private WC & shower